IBM/itz-support-public/IBM-On-premise/IBM-On-premise-Runbooks/configure-second-disk.md

-# Configure your second disk
+# Configure the second disk

 During the reservation process you can add a second disk.
 The additional disk is mapped to your system and we let you use it at your convenience (raw, LVM, formatting, mount points, etc).
 Here are some examples on how to discover, format and mount the disk in a traditional fashion.